-3. Rounding error analysis of LR matrix algorithms.
+- 3. Rounding error analysis of LR matrix kernels.
+In this section we analyze some key kernels involving LR matrices, which are necessary to the analysis of the BLR matrix algorithms considered in the subsequent sections. - 3.1.

-3.1.
 LR matrix times vector or full matrix.
-We begin by analyzing the product of an LR matrix $\widetilde{A}$ with a vector v, for which we can establish a backward error bound.
-We then generalize the analysis to the product of $\widetilde{A}$ with a full matrix B, for which only a forward error bound can be derived.
-This key kernel is heavily used in the BLR matrix algorithms considered in the subsequent sections, and its analysis gives some insight into the behavior of LR matrix computations.
+We begin by analyzing the product of an LR matrix \widetilde{A} with a vector v, for which we can establish a backward error bound.
+We then generalize the analysis to the product of \widetilde{A} with a full matrix B, for which only a forward error bound can be derived.